worldforge/smartbody/README.md

 SmartBody provides locomotion, steering, object manipulation, lip syncing, gazing, nonverbal behavior and retargeting in real time.

-This is a port of the original "Smartbody" project.
+This is a port of the original "Smartbody" project, now managed by the [Worldforge project](https://www.worldforge.org/).
 There have been multiple changes to the code base compared to the original project.
-However, since the original project hasn't seen any recent development we've retained the name of the project.
+However, since the original project hasn't seen any recent development we've retained the name of " Smartbody".

 ## Install